johnpatrickmorgan/TCACoordinators/README.md

 Note the call to `cancelEffectsOnDismiss()` at the end.
 It's often desirable to cancel any in-flight effects initiated by a particular screen when that screen is popped or dismissed.
 This would normally require a fair amount of boilerplate, but can now be achieved by simply chaining a call to `cancelEffectsOnDismiss()` on the reducer.

+The call to `updateScreensOnInteraction()` ensures the screens array is updated whenever the user swipes back or taps the back button.

 ### Step 3 - Create a coordinator view

 With that in place, a `CoordinatorView` can be created.
-It will use a `NavigationStore` to ensure invisible `NavigationLinks` are added to support the navigation flow.
+It will use a `NavigationStore`, which translates the array of screens into a nested list of views with invisible `NavigationLinks`.
 The `NavigationStore` takes a closure that can create the view for any screen in the navigation flow.
 A `SwitchStore` is the natural way to achieve that, with a `CaseLet` for each of the possible screens:

 ```swift
 struct CoordinatorView: View {